Skip to content

 A Kindle listing is not the admissions credential.
 The project becomes meaningful when it shows initiative, depth, service, audience understanding, and follow-through.

-The finished product is polished enough for a stranger to trust.
+The manuscript, cover, metadata, citations, permissions, and preview files are clean enough for a stranger to trust.

 Counselor framing rule